Catron County, New Mexico: Geography

 According to the U.S. Census Bureau, the county has a total area of 6929 sqmi, of which 6924 sqmi is land and 5.5 sqmi (0.08%) is water.

 Catron County is the largest county, by area, in New Mexico.
 At almost 7000 sqmi, Catron County is larger than four states.
 With a population of only 3,400 people, the county is as sparsely populated as many an old West frontier area.
 The elk population at some 12,000 head, is much larger than the sparse human population.

 There are no stoplights in the county.
-Cattle raising is a major industry.
-Grey Wolves which were hunted to near extinction in the twentieth century, have been reintroduced and are now considered a pest by cattle raisers.
+Cattle ranching is a major industry.
+Grey Wolves, which were hunted to near extinction in the twentieth century, have been reintroduced and are now considered a pest by cattle ranchers.

 Within the boundaries of Catron County lie parts of the Gila National Forest, the Apache National Forest and the Cibola National Forest.
 The establishment of these national forests, in the past called "forest reserves," led to the name Reserve being given to a village on the San Francisco River, which also serves as the County Seat.
 There are no stop lights in the whole county, so when license tests are given in Reserve, an artificial portable stop light is set up in a parking lot.

 Bordering Arizona, Catron County affords the shortest route between Albuquerque and Phoenix or Tucson.
 Reserve can also be reached by following U.S. Route 180 north from Silver City and New Mexico State Road 12 east for a total of 99 mi.

 In Catron County there is a volcanic area that until recently contained sufficient heat to cause steam to rise after a slight rain.
 It is called Burning Mountain and appears to have been used by the Apache for healing purposes.
 The county is home to the Red Hill Volcanic Field as well as the Plains of San Agustin.